-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
-This guidance applies to all entities and impacts how entities account for credit losses for most financial assets and other instruments.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
+This guidance applies to all entities and impacts how entities account for credit losses for financial assets measured at amortized cost and available for sale debt securities.
 ASU 2016-13 requires financial assets measured at amortized cost to be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amounts.
 An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
-For trade receivables, loans and held-to-maturity debt securities, entities will be required to recognize an allowance for credit losses rather than an other-than-temporary impairment that reduces the cost basis of the investment.
-Further, an entity will recognize any improvements in estimated credit losses on its available-for-sale debt securities immediately in earnings.
+For trade receivables, loans and held-to-maturity debt securities, entities are required to recognize an allowance for credit losses rather than an other-than-temporary impairment that reduces the cost basis of the investment.
+Further, an entity recognizes any improvements in estimated credit losses on its available-for-sale debt securities immediately in earnings.